2191818/Library-Catalog/README.md

 (Error handling isn't fully implemented for all scenarios, and testing was limited to what was done during implementation, rather than being exhaustive.)

 ### Created by Muhammad Arsalan Saeed

-**Not all of the code was written from scratch, and not all of it is original; I used various resources from forums, YouTube, and other sources.**